macbrayne/inventory-pause-forge/README.md

   - Maximum Crawl Depth: Limit the number of items to display (useful for deep gui hierarchies)

 __Abilities__:
-- Pause on Inventory / Pause on Creative Inventory / Pause on Furnace / Pause on Crafting Table / Pause on Shulker Box:
+- Pause on Inventory / Pause on Creative Inventory / Pause on Death Screen / Pause on Furnace / Pause on Crafting Table / Pause on Shulker Box:
   Enables / Disables the respective feature

 __Mod Compat__: